78afec35/OneCleverHorse/README.md

 + Detailed pipeline
 + Unique Idea
 + Relatively easy to execute
++ Easy to scale up, in fact the project is running on 3 replicas by default
 ### <span style="color:purple">Weaknesses</span>
 + Incomplete
 + Vulnerable to scaling issues